ifoysalahmmed/baby-street-client/README.md

 - User can Login with Google.
 - Registered user can see the details of the toys.
 - Registered user can see all the toys but cannot modify or delete another user data.
-- Registered user can add new toys
+- Registered user can add new toys.
-- Registered user can modify the toy information
+- Registered user can modify the toy information.
-- Registered user can delete own added toys
+- Registered user can delete own added toys.